dt/ziplook/README.md

 - **Multiple Tabs**: Open the same file in multiple tabs with different filters applied

 ### Keyboard Shortcuts

 - `Cmd+B`/`Ctrl+B`: Toggle sidebar
 - `Cmd+1-9`: Switch tabs
 - Arrow keys: Navigate search results
 - `/`: Focus search input

+## Browsing Remote ZIPs

+ZipLook supports browsing very large ZIP files hosted on remote storage without downloading the entire file.
+This is possible for storage systems that support selective reading at specific byte offsets (range requests).

+The process works by:

+1. Reading the ZIP file's footer to discover the central directory offset
+2. Reading the central directory to discover individual file offsets and metadata
+3. Downloading and decompressing individual files only when accessed

+This approach allows efficient exploration of multi-gigabyte ZIP files, downloading only the specific files you need to examine.

+### Supported Remote File Schemes

+#### SendSafely

+SendSafely packages can be browsed remotely without downloading the entire ZIP file.

+**Setup (One-time):**

+1. Generate app-specific API keys in your SendSafely account (Profile → API Keys)
+2. Provide the API Key ID and Secret to ZipLook, which saves them in local browser storage
+3. Paste a SendSafely package link with both `packageCode` and `keycode` parameters

+**How it works:**

+- The SendSafely API is consulted to discover file names and metadata within the package
+- When a ZIP file is selected, ZipLook uses the API to discover S3 URLs for individual "chunks" of the file
+- As the ZIP reader needs data at different offsets, chunks are downloaded and decrypted on-demand using the key from the original URL
+- **Chunk Size Calculation**: SendSafely files have a unique structure where the first chunk's plaintext size differs from subsequent chunks.
+ZipLook establishes the correct chunk size by reading and decrypting the second chunk, then uses that length for offset calculations along with the first chunk's unique length.

+This approach enables efficient browsing of large SendSafely-hosted debug ZIPs without requiring full download or special SendSafely client software.

 ## Contributing